 For one weekend a year, Sydney Open unlocks the doors of the city’s most important, inspiring and intriguing buildings and spaces.

-From historic buildings tracing the story of Sydney’s beginnings, to award-winning new buildings and space that will shape the fabric and cultural life of the city for generations to come, Sydney Open invites you in to see our past, present and future with special access and expert guided tours.
+From historic buildings tracing the story of Sydney’s beginnings, to award-winning new buildings and space that will shape the fabric and cultural life of the city for generations to come, Sydney Open invited you in to see our past, present and future with special access and expert guided tours.

 On Sunday 5 November visitors will able to explore over 50 buildings across the city through our open-access program, while on Saturday 4 November expert-guided Focus Tours will enable our audiences to step inside some of Sydney’s most in-demand spaces.

 Save the date for this weekend-long celebration of living architecture.
 Tickets will go on sale on 21 September, with a special pre-sale to Sydney Living Museums members from 18 September.

 Become a Sydney Living Museums member to access an exclusive pre-sale for Sydney Open tickets including highly sought after Focus Tours.
 Members will also get priority entry to some of the most popular Sydney Open buildings and use of a special members-only lounge on the day where you can relax and recharge.

 Year-round member benefits include free admission to our 12 museums and historic houses, special member events, discounted prices on talks, tours and events offered by Sydney Living Museums and much more.

 The success of Sydney Open relies on the generous support of hundreds of enthusiastic volunteers, who help on the day or in the months leading up to the event.
 We encourage you to sign-up to be the first to know about new volunteer opportunities by filling in our online form.